12/28/06: My new guitar:

 Click here for larger close-up shot

-I've been guitar shopping for the past few months, and I've been to several fine guitar shops from Seattle to
+I'd been guitar shopping for the past few months, and I've been to several fine guitar shops from Seattle to

 returned it to the glass case where they keep their high-end acoustics.
 A little later I just had to check it out